Varbaek/topguw/README.md

 ## Pro tip

 Don't use the new version yet as it won't compile on Windows.
+(Hint: This version will.)

 ## How to install